 In this post, I am laying an introduction to Personal Knowledge Management Systems (Zettelkasten) and principles to make them work.
 The post is inspired by the ideas I shared with my talk at Unlimited Agility Conference UACon 2022 Spring and my previous post about Knowledge Activism last January.
+But what problem can be solved with a Zettelkasten?

 Why should you need a PKM?